Top 5 Battery Mistakes Perth Homeowners Make

 - You plan to add an EV charger

-The maths: At Perth's current Synergy rates, each kWh of battery storage saves roughly $100-120/year through self-consumption.
-A 20kWh battery that only cycles 10kWh daily earns the same as a 10kWh battery.
+The maths: Each kWh of usable battery storage only has value when it cycles against a tariff spread.
+A 20kWh battery that only cycles 10kWh daily earns the same shifted-energy value as a 10kWh battery.
 You've paid for capacity you don't use.

 What to do: Use our Battery Savings Calculator with your actual electricity bill data before deciding on size.
 It'll show you exactly where the sweet spot is.